maxng07/packetcap/README.md

 2. For Windows
 * You will need winpcap, you can download it from <a href="https://www.winpcap.org"> here </a>
 * To determine the device in Windows System, you can run pcapfilter -d which lists all the devices on the machine.
 Then use the GUID listed and appending with `\\device\\NPF_{GUID}` as the device.

 `pcapfilter -f "ip" \\device\\NPF_{GUID}`

+Changes:
+Added Version 2 - allows the abillity to write packet capture output to local file.